And the Sun Will Shine

-"And the Sun Will Shine" is a song by the British rock band Bee Gees, it was written by Barry Gibb, Robin Gibb and Maurice Gibb and released in February 1968 on the album Horizontal.
-The song's opening chord was D7, consisting of the notes D, F, A, and C.
+"And the Sun Will Shine" is a song by the rock band Bee Gees, it was written by Barry Gibb, Robin Gibb and Maurice Gibb and released in February 1968 on the album Horizontal.

 It was released as a single in France backed with "Really and Sincerely" and reached #66 there.

 Background and recording

 The earliest session for Horizontal was really just a demo date to tape rough versions of the brothers' new songs.
 Venturing to Denmark Street (known as London's Tin Pan Alley), the Bee Gees booked Central Sound for July 17, quickly cutting several tracks.

 Barry Gibb recalls about the recording of this track: